-These ranges are often separated by deep intermediate depressions.
+Deep intermediate depressions often separate these ranges.
 Other small mountain chains rise on the sides of the main ranges.

-The Cordillera Occidental is relatively low in elevation and is the least populated of the three cordilleras.
-The average altitude is 2,000 m (6,600 ft) and the highest peak is Cerro Tatamá at 4,100 m (13,500 ft).
+The Cordillera Occidental, the westernmost range parallel to the coast, is the least populated of the three cordilleras.
+The average altitude is 2,000 m (6,600 ft), and the highest peak is Cerro Tatamá at 4,100 m (13,500 ft).

-Map showing location of Cordillera Occidental in Colombia
+Map depicting the location of the Cordillera Occidental in Colombia

-Map showing location of Cordillera Central in Colombia
+Map depicting the location of the Cordillera Central in Colombia

-The Cordillera Oriental is the widest of the three branches of the Colombian Andes.
-It extends south to north where it splits into the Serranía del Perijá and the Cordillera de Mérida in the Venezuelan Andes.
+The Cordillera Oriental, the easternmost range, is the widest of the three branches of the Colombian Andes.
+It extends south to north, splitting into the Serranía del Perijá and the Cordillera de Mérida in the Venezuelan Andes.
 The highest peak is Ritacuba Blanco at 5,410 m (17,750 ft) in the Sierra Nevada del Cocuy.

-Located in this range is the Altiplano Cundiboyacense, a high plateau that covers parts of the departments of Cundinamarca and Boyacá.
+Located in this range is the Altiplano Cundiboyacense, a high plateau covering parts of Cundinamarca and Boyacá.
 The altiplano corresponds to the ancient territory of the Muisca.
 The Colombian capital of Bogotá is located here.

-Map showing location of Cordillera Oriental in Colombia
+Map depicting the location of the Cordillera Oriental in Colombia

 Andean Natural Region

-The Andean Natural Region is the most populated natural region of Colombia.
+The Andean Natural Region is Colombia's most populated natural region.
 Along with its many mountains, it contains most of the country's urban centers.
 These urban centers were also the location of the most significant pre-Columbian indigenous settlements.